 Wood Sage & Sea Salt just reminds me so much of nature and the beach.
 Both things, I totally love.
 Who doesn’t like the scent of a beach holiday?
 “Escape the everyday along the windswept shore.
 Waves breaking white, the air fresh with sea salt and spray.
 Alive with the mineral scent of the rugged cliffs.
 Mingling with the woody earthiness of sage.
 Lively, spirited and totally joyful.”

 French Lime Blossom is a very feminine, pretty fragrance, thanks to the light floral and powdery notes in it.
 I don’t usually do floral, but there is something so refreshing and chic about it.
 “Early summer in Paris.
 Heady, powdery linden flowers are enlivened with a splash of bergamot and a touch of herbaceous tarragon.
 Blossom at its most beguiling.”

-If you're a bit tired of the types of fragrances offered by other luxury brands, why not give these a go?
-They're really quite lovely.
+If you’re a bit tired of the types of fragrances offered by other luxury brands, why not give these a go?
+They’re clean, fresh and unique.

 Now that 2018 has begun, it's time to think about the different places I could potentially explore within the next 12 months.
 Mind you, it is a wishlist and it would be nigh impossible to visit all these places given the budget and leave constraints.
 But dreaming is...

 Lisbon, you're so beautiful.
 But in the little tourist streets of Santa Apolónia, you are one shady lady.
 There is a little backstory to this.
 In fact, it boils down to my misguided sense of exploration and almost complete obliviousness.
 At...